 Types of Gap Year Programs

-A wide range of gap programs exist, including those with a focus on national/international service, art, cultural/linguistic immersion, outdoor education, the environment, health, hunger, homelessness, organic farming, and the sea.
-Not only will you gain experience, you’ll help other people, and it will look good on your resume.
+A wide range of gap programs exists, including those with a focus on national/international service, art, cultural/linguistic immersion, outdoor education, the environment, health, hunger, homelessness, organic farming, and the sea.
+Not only will you gain experience, but you’ll also help other people, and it will look good on your resume.

 AdmissionsQuest and Middlebury College provide lists of gap programs to explore.
 Web-based services like Gapyear.com and the Center for Interim Programs provide consulting services and lots of content with advice for those considering gap experiences.